The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Updates to L-Galaxies

 In the following subsections, we will discuss in detail the most important changes relating to the time integration, the handling of `orphans' and galaxy orbits in general, as well as the treatment of the photometry.
 We note that a number of these changes and improvements were prompted by the new lightcone outputting functionality that we have realized.
 Previously, { L-GALAXIES} was essentially alternating between two discrete operations, an updating of the galaxy positions with the group catalogue information of a new snapshot time, and then evolving the equations describing the galaxy formation physics over the time interval between two snapshots using a number of small timesteps.

 Because an output of galaxy properties only occurred at the snapshot times, this scheme was sufficient because both operations were always completed (i.e.~synchronized) at the output times.
 For continuous outputting in time, as needed for accurate lightcones, a number of subtle issues arise, most importantly the danger of introducing detectable ``discontinuities'' in galaxy properties along the redshift direction of lightcone outputs.
 For example, repositioning a galaxy at certain instants in time (when new subhalo catalogue information is introduced) to a new subhalo coordinate would appear as a sudden `teleportation' of a galaxy.
 Similarly, updating halo masses at discrete times would introduce discontinuous changes in the cooling and thus star formation rate of galaxies.
-The problem is not really that such jumps occur in the first place, but what is more problematic with respect to lightcones is that they occur for all galaxies at the same redshift, and thus at the same comoving distance (since the group and subhalo catalogues in the merger tree are computed at discrete times), which is undesirable.
+The problem is not really that such jumps occur but rather that they occur for all galaxies at the same redshift, and thus at the same comoving distance (since the group and subhalo catalogues in the merger tree are computed at discrete times).
+This is undesirable.

-An example for such an effect is illustrated in Fig.~\ref{fig:inset}, where we show in the top panel the time evolution of the average star formation rate per galaxy at high redshift, in a typical large merger tree taken from the MTNG740-DM-2-A simulation, for definiteness.
+An example of such an effect is illustrated in Fig.~\ref{fig:inset}, where we show in the top panel the time evolution of the average star formation rate per galaxy at high redshift, in a typical large merger tree taken from the MTNG740-DM-2-A simulation.
 The bottom panel gives the evolution of the absolute number of galaxies that are tracked in this tree.
 The older methodology of \citet{Henriques2015} always creates new galaxies exactly at snapshot times (marked by the dotted vertical lines), when a new group catalogue becomes available.
 As a result, neither the galaxy number density nor the mean star formation rate evolve continuously in time, but rather show sawtooth-like discontinuities which can induce faint spurious features in lightcone outputs in the redshift direction.
 In our new improved code, this particular effect is eliminated by randomizing the birth time of new galaxies between two snapshot times.